 - Shows quick results

-Though most of us love the look of a natural suntan, sometimes it doesn’t land the right way!
+Though most of us love the look of tanned skin, sometimes it doesn’t land the right way!
 It’s too dark on one half of the skin, or uneven.
 Maybe you used too much tanning lotion, too many bronzers, and too many tanning accelerators.

-Once you’ve done what you can, stay out of the sun as much as possible and use sunblock.
+Once you’ve done what you can, stay out of the sun as much as possible and use sunblock to protect your skin from sun damage.
 Your tan will even out and fade away over the next couple of days.